phaustin/a301_students_eoas/notebooks/week7/get_landsat_bands.md

 ## Saving the Band5 geotiff

 Landsat Band5 in the near-infrared spans wavelengths between  0.845–0.885 $\mu m$.
-This is a wavelength region where vegetation is very reflective, because the leaves want to absorb red photons for photosynthesis and reflect slightly longer photons so they don't get absorbed and raise the leaf temperature.
+This is a wavelength region where vegetation is very reflective, because the leafs want to absorb red photons for photosynthesis and reflect slightly longer photons so they don't get absorbed and raise the leaf temperature.
 This difference between red (Band4) and near-infrared (Band 5) is called the ["red edge"](https://agrio.app/Red-Edge-reflectance-monitoring-for-early-plant-stress-detection/).

 If you have managed to get your earthdata login into the `~/.netrc` file you should be able to download and save band 5 as shown below: